MattiaBaricordi/phylogeny_tutorship_2025/03_MSA/phyUtility.md

 # Codon partitioning in AliView
 `File > Save as codonopos Nexus`
 ![alt text](image.png)
-AliView will cluster all First, Second and Third codon positions in an alignment like it's a normal sequence (**remember it is not**) using a colour code for each position and creating a `.nex` file
+AliView will cluster all First, Second and Third codon positions in an alignment using colour-coded positions and creating a `.nex` file

 Opening the nexus file will reveal a snippet of code at the end, basically a charset/partition like this:
 ```